 - 1-2 big pears thinly sliced.
 You can use any pear variety.

-- 3 tbsp of extra virgin olive oil
+- 3 tablespoon of extra virgin olive oil

-- 2 tsp of any sweet and sticky balsamic vinegar
+- 2 teaspoon of any sweet and sticky balsamic vinegar

 - ½ teaspoon Dijon mustard